 At first, I went down the route of configuring a very friendly health check.
 That only lessened the frequency, it did not address root cause.

-I immediately turned a suspicious eye to vlingo/http.
+I immediately turned a suspicious eye to XOOM HTTP.
 Come on!
 It has to be able to service a health check!
 The problem was interesting enough that Vaughn got involved.
 He turned, tinkered, and revved the platform to compensate for what amounted to a new use case.
 Things did improve, but the container was still unstable.
 Finally, Vaughn insisted: “Tom, something else is going on.”
 He was right.

 First, resources.
 Here is where my background in JEE and private data centers worked against me (again).
 In my old world, a CPU has cores, a core had threads.
 The math is easy.
 The math changes in the Fargate world.
 It’s still easy, but it is definitely different, and the difference matters.